rhroberts/kfit/NOTES.md

 - Not at all necessary, but would be a good learning experience to rewrite with gtk and compare
 - Would be interesting to have the app "learn" from previous fits
     - this would just be keeping the results, for example, for gau1 and using those in the next fit, even if other models are added
 - Would be cool for user to be able to click on the graph to choose param values (e.g. click at peak center to set lor1_center(val,min,max)
-    - not sure how to implement this yet
+    - ~~not sure how to implement this yet~~
+    - currently working on an "edit mode" that implements this
 - Think more carefully about when/why things *actually* need to be class attributes of App()

 ### Done